-Access throughout the property was restricted due to floor coverings, furnishings and belongings.
+Access throughout the property was restricted due to floor coverings in parts.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-There are no fixed crawl boards to the roof void areas.
 Roof inspection was limited to head and shoulders.

 All properties built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
 It is impossible to identify without a test.
 It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask a specialist to undertake an appropriate test.